zuhlke/ah-hello-service/README.md

     http://...:8080/greeting?name={name}

 ## Steps
-The following steps desribe the process for building, deploying and exposing the service on GCP GKE.
+The following steps desribe the process for building, deploying and exposing the service on GCP GKE with GCloud.

 Compile the Java code